 Or, try making it from scratch…

-If you're a little more adventurous (and less lazy then I am) you could try making some decaf coffee ice cream from scratch.
+If you’re a little more adventurous (and less lazy than I am) you could try making some decaf coffee ice cream from scratch.
 This recipe looks amazing.
-She makes a coffee-infused milk which sounds like a great idea.
+She makes coffee-infused milk which sounds like a great idea.

 That recipe can also be made as a caffeinated coffee ice cream, depending on what you like.
 I would definitely use a high-quality arabica coffee for this.
 And I would suggest using 2 tbsp of ground coffee to make a good strong brew.

 Here’s how caffeine levels compare between coffee and tea.

 I hope this has helped answer your question about coffee ice cream.
 If you’re like me, you are craving coffee ice cream right now. 🙂

 If you have a favorite kind or would like to share a coffee ice cream recipe please do so by commenting on this post.